puppetlabs/puppet-docs/source/puppet/5.2/type.md

 _(**Property:** This attribute represents concrete state on the target system.)_

 The key itself; generally a long string of uuencoded characters.
+The `key` attribute may not contain whitespace.

+Make sure to omit the following in this attribute (and specify them in other attributes):

+* Key headers (e.g. 'ssh-rsa') --- put these in the `type` attribute.
+* Key identifiers / comments (e.g. 'joescomputer.local') --- put these in
+  the `name` attribute/resource title.

 ([↑ Back to sshkey attributes](#sshkey-attributes))